-Pro gram in Housing Element Progress Summary Program Status Appropriateness: Revise and continue to ensure consistency with State law.
-6. Zoning and Other Progress: The City offers a density bonus to qualifying Ongoing Incentives developments in accordance with State Density Bonus Law.
+5. Appropriateness: Revise and continue to ensure consistency 5.
+5. with State law.
+Zoning and Other Progress: The City offers a density bonus to qualifying Ongoing Incentives developments in accordance with State Density Bonus Law.
 However, the City did not receive any development applications for the use of a density bonus within the 5th Cycle.
 Through the discretionary review process, the City regularly relaxes the commercial square footage requirement for mixed-use developments to allow for a larger proportion of residential uses and to make projects more viable.
 Effectiveness: The objective of this program is to create a marketing brochure to advertise and promote available incentives for interested developers, but the materials were not created.
 However, the Planning Commission approved the reduction of commercial requirements for mixed-use development for a hand full of proposals within the 5th Cycle.
 Appropriateness: Review and revise.
-7. Lot Consolidation Progress: The lot consolidation program assists in the facilitation Ongoing ٠.
-Lot Consonation of development within the Mixed-Use Overlay.
-Further, through 88 the review of mixed-use development within the Mixed-Use Overlay, the Planning Commission demonstrates flexibility in the required minimum commercial square footage.
+7. Lot Consolidation Progress: The lot consolidation program assists in the facilitation Ongoing • Lot Consolidation of development within the Mixed-Use Overlay.
+Further, through 0 0 the review of mixed-use development within the Mixed-Use Overlay, the Planning Commission demonstrates flexibility in the required minimum commercial square footage.
 One development proposal approved in 2020 was only required to provide 10 percent of the total square footage as commercial, compared to 30 percent as detailed in the development regulations of the Zoning Code.
 Effectiveness: The program set out to prepare a marketing brochure, visit property owners annually to discuss redevelopment potential, and provide priority ministerial processing for lot consolidation.
 Appropriateness: Revise and continue.
 This program can instead apply to all development on sites identified in the sites inventory.
-8. Zoning Revisions for Progress: Zoning revisions for special needs housing includes Ongoing 0.
-Special Needs Housing implementation of 2013 amendments to the Zoning Code to 0.150.115 opecial receas frousing address emergency shelters, transitional housing, supportive housing, and single-room occupancy units.
+3. Zoning Revisions for Progress: Zoning revisions for special needs housing includes Ongoing Special Needs Housing implementation of 2013 amendments to the Zoning Code to 0 0 opeenin reeds riousing address emergency shelters, transitional housing, supportive housing, and single-room occupancy units.
 Although the zoning amendments were adopted, no such developments were produced during the 5th Cycle.
 Effectiveness: This program did not result in the development of special needs housing.
 Recent amendments to State law will require further updates to the City's Zoning Code.
 Appropriateness: Revise and continue.
-This will be a program to update the Zoning Code consistent with State law.
-9. First-Time Homebuyers Progress: The First-Time Homebuyers Program is administered Ongoing ٠.
-Programs by the Los Angeles County Development Authority (LACDA).
-0.0 20 During fiscal years 2017-2021, LACDA reported a total of 130 loans at an amount of approximately \$87 million to assist first- time homebuyers with purchasing homes.
-Effectiveness: The objective of this program was to connect residents to the County of Los Angeles website and available resources.
-Countywide, the program assisted many homebuyers. resources.
-County wide, the program assisted many nomeouyers.
+This will be a program to update the Zoning Code consistent with State law. ).
+First-Time Homebuyers Progress: The First-Time Homebuyers Program is administered Ongoing • Programs by the Los Angeles County Development Authority (LACDA). - Togramo During fiscal years 2017-2021, LACDA reported a total of 130 loans at an amount of approximately \$87 million to assist first- time homebuyers with purchasing homes.
+Effectiveness: The objective of this program was to connect residents to the County of Los Angeles website and available